PaddlePaddle/Parakeet/docs/data.md

   sampler=SequentialSampler(ljspeech_valid))
 ```

 Here comes the next question, how to bring batches into Paddle's computation.
-Do we need some adaptor to transform numpy.ndarray into Paddle's native Variable type?
+Do we need some adapter to transform numpy.ndarray into Paddle's native Variable type?
 Yes.

 First we can use `var = dg.to_variable(array)` to transform ndarray into Variable.